 1. Engage in Active Movement:

-See also How many calories does a shot of captain morgan have
+See also How many calories in a pint of san miguel

 To optimize calorie burn during shivering, it is essential to engage in active movement.
 This can involve walking or performing simple exercises, such as arm circles or leg raises.
 The goal is to generate additional heat and increase the intensity of shivering, thereby amplifying the number of calories expended.